exion5/exion5.github.io/console.md

 ![Onshape](./assets/Onshape.png)

 ## Final Assembly
 After finishing the 3D printing, I used the brackets made to assemble the screen, battery, Raspberry Pi and controllers together with screws.
 Once this was done, the connections between the parts needed to be made.
 So, we soldered all the parts together.
-After all of this, all connections were complete and I now have a fully functional handheld console.
+To complete the project, the code of the controllers and Raspberry Pi needed to be completed; which was eventually finished.
+Finally, all connections were complete and I now have a fully functional handheld Raspberry Pi console!

 <p align="center">
     <img src="./assets/assemblyparts.jpeg" width="825" height="515">